NLeSC/mcfly/docs/technical_doc.rst

 --------------
 The funciton :func:`~mcfly.find_architecture.find_best_architecture` automatically infers the task (classification vs. regression) from the input data.
 The task is inferred from *y_train* and *y_val* if both are not `None`.
 If *X_train* and *X_val* are Tensorflow datasets or generators, the task is inferred from the targets of the first batch.
-The function performs classification if the target complies with one-hot encoding, specifically if all three conditions are met:
+The function performs classification if the target complies with one-hot encoding, specifically if both conditions are met:

 * The target array contains only two unique values
 * The unique values are 0 and 1
-* The second dimension of the target array has length > 1 (i.e., there are at least two classes)

-If any condition is not met, regression is performed.
+If either condition is not met, regression is performed.
 If :func:`~mcfly.find_architecture.find_best_architecture` received `metric=None`, a default metric is chosen depending on the inferred task (see :ref:`Other choices`).

 Hyperparameter search